 Dynamic libraries can be replaced without relinking program as long as they use a compatible binary interface.
-If at least one function changes its header or a data structure in a header file changes, the program needs to be recompiled and relinked.
+If at least one function head, i.e. the functions signature, changes or a data structure in a header file changes, the program needs to be recompiled and relinked.

 Dynamic libraries are created using the compiler and the linker.
 The source code needs to be compiled with the -fPIC compiler flag.
-Additionally the -shared option advises the compiler and the linker to create a shared library instead of a normal executable.
+Additionally, the -shared option advises the compiler and the linker to create a shared library instead of a normal executable.
 The output file name for a shared library must follow the libNAME.so naming convention.

-Example 3.40: We consider the minimal external function from Example 3.35 again.
+Example 2.43: We consider the minimal external function from Example 2.38 again.
 The following steps create a dynamical library and link it against a program.